burke/zeus/README.md

 * OS X 10.7+ *OR* Linux 2.6.13+
 * Rails 3.x or 4.x
 * Compatible Ruby installation
-  * Ruby 1.9.3+ with backported GC from Ruby 2.0 ([rbenv instructions](https://gist.github.com/1688857), [rvm instructions](https://github.com/skaes/rvm-patchsets))
   * Ruby 2.0+
   * Rubinius

-For Ruby 1.9.3+, GC patches are not actually 100% necessary, especially if you have a lot of memory.
-Feel free to give it a shot first without, but if you're suddenly out of RAM, switching to the GC-patched Ruby will fix it.

 **Please note**: Zeus requires your project to be running on a file system that supports FSEvents or inotify.
 This means no NFS, CIFS, Samba, or VBox/VMWare shared folders.